 🙋 Questions and Answers

-This is a great meal prep recipe!
+This is the perfect meal prep recipe!
 First, you can freeze the chicken in the marinade up to 3 months in advance.
 You can also cut all the veggies the day before and prep most of the toppings the day before.
-Then you just have to cook it all!
+Then you just have to cook it all.
 Once you have cooked the fajitas, you can store everything separately for awesome leftovers.
-Make fajitas, fajita bowls, or fajita salads all week long!
+Make fajita tacos, fajita bowls, or fajita salads all week long!

 These make great leftovers.
-Store them in an air-tight container in the fridge for up to 5 days.
+Store them in airtight containers in the fridge for up to 5 days.
 Reheat them in a hot cast iron skillet to recreate some of the yummy char, or in the microwave for a quicker option.

 Whether you use corn or flour tortillas, there are a few ways to warm them.